danionescu0/docker-flask-mongodb-example/README.md

 **Manual testing:**

 For all HTTP requests we'll be using [curl][https://curl.haxx.se/docs/manpage.html].
 In most UNIX systems curl is already installed.
-If you're using Debian/Ubuntu and you don't have curl try using:
+If you're using Debian/Ubuntu and you don't have curl install it using:

 ````
 sudo apt-get install curl